bitterfox/JavaFXSupportsForJShell/README.md

 ## Overview
 This is a JavaFX supporting library for jshell.
 Include following:
-- ExecutionControl to allow you to run JavaFX code in jshell
+- ExecutionControl to allow you to run JavaFX codes in jshell
 - Useful scripts to build/try this library
-- Useful initial startups to write JavaFX code
+- Useful initial startups to write your JavaFX codes
- - imports all of jshell packages
+ - Imports all of JavaFX packages

 jshell is a official Java REPL-Tool.
 For more detail about jshell, visit http://openjdk.java.net/projects/kulla/